Cli212/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Distiller: A Systematic Study of Model Distillation Methods in Natural Language Processing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Xingjian Shi
+- Jonas Mueller
+- Sheng Zha
+- Mu Li
-- Robert Ford
+- George Karypis

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2020-08-06T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).